 JAMA Pediatrics (formerly Archives of Pediatrics & Adolescent Medicine, and before that, American Journal of Diseases of Children) is an international peer-reviewed journal and is the oldest continuously published pediatric journal in the United States, dating back to 1911.
 JAMA Pediatrics is a member of The JAMA Network family of journals, which includes JAMA and 11 specialty journals.

 Journal Frequency and Access.
 JAMA Pediatrics is published online weekly, every Monday, and in 12 print/online issues per year.
-The journal receives approximately more than 1.8 million online visits annually, with 2.3 million article views and downloads.
+The journal receives approximately 2.8 million online visits annually, with 3.1 million article views and downloads.
 Without any author fees, all research articles are made free access online 12 months after publication on the JAMA website.
 All articles are made free access on an html app called The JAMA Network Reader on the day of publication.
 In addition, the online version is freely available or nearly so to institutions in developing countries through the World Health Organization's HINARI program.

 Editorial Information.
 The journal is highly selective with an overall acceptance rate of 15% and 9% for research articles.
 The median time to first editorial decision is 1 day, and 38 days with review.
 The median time from submission to acceptance (including time for author revision) is 9 weeks and 11 weeks or less from acceptance to publication.
 The journal’s 2015 Impact Factor is 7.148, the highest ranked general pediatrics journal.
 For more information on the types of articles published and editorial policies, see the journal's Instructions for Authors.